elizabethteas/personal-site/content/publications.md

 *Most publications are hyperlinked to the article or will be updated with a link shortly.
 If you would like access to an article, please email me.
 Last name changed from **Sohns** to **Teas** in 2019.*

 **Teas E**, Robertson O, Marceau K, Friedman EM.
-Advanced online publication.
 Not seeing double: Discordance in disease, function, and their longitudinal associations in monozygotic twins.
-Psychosom Med. [(link)](https://journals.lww.com/psychosomaticmedicine/Abstract/9000/Not_seeing_double__Discordance_in_disease,.98410.aspx)
+Psychosom Med.
+2021;83(7):724-732. doi: 10.1097/PSY.0000000000000972 [(link)](https://journals.lww.com/psychosomaticmedicine/Abstract/9000/Not_seeing_double__Discordance_in_disease,.98410.aspx)

 Steers, M-L.N., Ward, R.M., Neighbors, C., Tanygin, A.B., Guo, Y., & **Teas, E.** (2021).
 Double vision on social media: How self-generated alcohol-related posts moderate the relationship between viewing others' posts and drinking.
 Journal of Health Communication, 26(1), 12-18. doi:10.1080/10810730.2021.1878311 [(link)](https://pubmed.ncbi.nlm.nih.gov/33587022/)